Steve Irwin: Sporting activities

 Irwin loved mixed martial arts competitions and trained with Greg Jackson in the fighting/grappling system of Gaidojutsu.

-Like many Australians, he was an avid cricket fan.
+He was an avid cricket fan.
 This was seen during his visit to Sri Lanka where he played cricket with some local children and said 'I love cricket' and 'It's a shame we have to go catch some snakes now'.
 This was seen during the Crocodile Hunter episode 'Island of the Snakes'.

 Having grown up in Essendon, Irwin was a fan of the Essendon Bombers, an Australian rules football club in the Australian Football League.
 Irwin took part in an Australian Rules football promotion in Los Angeles as part of 'Australia Week' in early 2006.
 After his death, a picture of Irwin wearing a Bombers guernsey was shown by ESPN.com in their Bottom 10 ranking of the worst Division I FBS college football teams after Week 1 of the season in tribute to him.

 Having lived in Queensland most of his life, Irwin was also a fan of rugby league.
 As a teenager, he played for the Caloundra Sharks as a second-rower, and as an adult he was known to be a passionate Brisbane Broncos fan and was involved with the club on several occasions.
 On one occasion after turning up to training he asked if he could tackle the largest player, Shane Webcke.
 Despite being thrown to the ground and looking like he'd been crushed he was jovial about the experience.

 Irwin also supported rugby union, being a fan of the national team, the Wallabies.
 He once wore a Wallaby jersey during a demonstration at the zoo.
 A behind-the-scenes episode of The Crocodile Hunter showed Irwin and the crew finding a petrol station in a remote part of Namibia to watch the Wallabies defeat France in the 1999 Rugby World Cup Final.

 Irwin was also a talented surfer.